CarDGee/qpaper/readme.rst

  - colour (:code:`str`) : hex code to simply set a colour instead of an image
  - option (:code:`str`) : one of 'fill' or 'stretch'

-:code:`Painter.paint_screen` should also be passed an int to index the target screen.
+:code:`Painter.paint_screen` should also be passed an :code:`int` to index the target screen.

 Example
 ```````